-- Security breaches, leaks, loss or theft of sensitive, personal, strategic or confidential data, including data subject to protection laws, and other related security incidents could cause Euronext to incur reputational damage, regulatory sanctions, litigation and/or have an impact on its financial results. - A successful cybersecurity attack on the Group's IT systems may affect the confidentiality, availability or integrity of information. - A cybersecurity attack may result in system operational failures due to vulnerability exploitation. - Internet facing Systems may face downtime due to DDoS attack.
+- security breaches, leaks, loss or theft of sensitive, personal, strategic or confidential data, including data subject to protection laws, and other related security incidents could cause Euronext to incur reputational damage, regulatory sanctions, litigation and/or have an impact on its financial results; - a successful cybersecurity attack on the Group's IT systems may affect the confidentiality, availability or integrity of information; - a cybersecurity attack may result in system operational failures due to vulnerability exploitation; - internet facing Systems may face downtime due to DDoS attack.

 The Group is committed to investment in maintaining and safeguarding its IT systems and information, with particular attention on external growing threats and threat actors (such as cybercriminals).
-However, malfunctions, significant disruption, loss or disclosure of sensitive data DDoS threats on internet exposed assets and applications of could disrupt the Group's operations, result in significant reputational harm or have a material adverse effect on the Group's business, results of operations, financial condition and prospects.
+However, malfunctions, significant disruption, loss or disclosure of sensitive data could disrupt the Group's operations, result in significant reputational harm or have a material adverse effect on the Group's business, results of operations, financial condition and prospects.